fenton1000/mf-portfolio-four-kerry-surf-school/README.md

 * Answer by Mahdi Zare to a question on Stack Overflow at https://stackoverflow.com/questions/27064206/django-check-if-a-related-object-exists-error-relatedobjectdoesnotexist for information on using ObjectDoesNotExist from django.core.exceptions.

+* "Dynamic classes in navbar" from Django World by Yash Patel available at https://www.youtube.com/watch?v=qLG6B6yWH58 for code and information regarding the addition of the active class to the correct link in the navbar of a base template.

 ### 11.2 Credits

 * Hero Image by Pixabay and taken from pixels.com: https://www.pexels.com/photo/man-surfing-on-waves-390051/.